SinnerSchraderMobileMirrors/adjust_ios_sdk/doc/mixpanel.md

 ##Integrate adjust with Mixpanel SDK

 Mixpanel API allows to register common properties to be sent in all events as `"super properties"`, as it is explained in the [Mixpanel page][mixpanel_ios].
 To integrate adjust with all tracked events of Mixpanel, register the following properties.
-Replace the values between braces ´{value}´ with the correspondent value.
+Replace the values between braces `{value}` with the correspondent value.

 ```objc
 Mixpanel *mixpanel = [Mixpanel sharedInstance];